 To learn more about the HttpClient class and request and response actions, you can read our tutorial about HttpClient in ASP.NET Core.

-Finally, we serialize our HTTP content to a string with the ReadAsStringAsync method and verify that it contains our two employees.
+Finally, we serialize our HTTP content to a string using the ReadAsStringAsync method and verify that it contains our two employees.

 Right now, if we start the test runner, our test will fail due to the migration issue: